curityio/nginx_oauth_proxy_module/README.md

 > **Context**: `location`

 When CORS is enabled, the plugin returns this value in the [access-contol-max-age](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Max-Age) response header.\
-When a value is configured, this prevents excessive pre-flight OPTIONS requests to improve efficiency.
+When a value is configured, this prevents excessive pre-flight OPTIONS requests, to improve efficiency.

 ## Example Configurations